bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

       .. tab:: PyCOMPSs application

         - Click the DOI link of the workflow you want to re-execute (e.g. https://doi.org/10.48546/workflowhub.workflow.838.1).
         - Click on ``Download RO-Crate``.
-The crate of the corresponding workflow will be downloaded to your machine (e.g. in ~/Downloads/).
+The crate of the corresponding workflow will be downloaded to your machine (e.g. in ``~/Downloads/``).
         - Move and unzip the file in a new folder.

         .. code-block:: console

-          $ mkdir ~/reproduced_workflow/
+          $ mkdir ~/workflow-838-1/
-          $ mv ~/Downloads/workflow-838-1.crate.zip ~/reproduced_workflow/
+          $ mv ~/Downloads/workflow-838-1.crate.zip ~/workflow-838-1/
-          $ cd ~/reproduced_workflow/
+          $ cd ~/workflow-838-1/
           $ unzip workflow-838-1.crate.zip

-        - Create a new_outputs/ folder to avoid overwriting the included dataset/outputs/.
+        - Create a ``new_outputs/`` folder to avoid overwriting the included ``dataset/outputs/``.

         .. code-block:: console

           $ mkdir new_outputs/

         - Inspect the submission command, and re-execute the application adapting the flags and parameters.
+Avoid overwriting the original outputs of the application.

         .. code-block:: console